Perfect for making your Christmas presents stand out from all the other gift bags this year

 Instead of putting my gifts into paper gift bags this year I have decided to do something a bit different, and make some fabric gift bags, what I like about these is the recipient can also use them after Christmas so they act as a little extra part to the gift too!

 I use some lovely fabric gifted from The Craft Cotton Company for this, a fat quarter bundle in North Star.

 Time for me to get cracking on a few more of these, really happy with how it has turned out – you can make these as big or as small as you like.
 They would be great for awkwardly shaped items that are a nightmare to try and wrap with paper too!

-Christmas drawstring gift bag with patchwork star detail tutorial
+Christmas drawstring gift bag with patchwork Dresden Star detail tutorial

 - The Craft Cotton Company fat quarter bundle in North Star.

 - Ribbon (tip – you can use the one that came with the fat quarter bundle!).

 - Take the fat quarter that you would like to use for the main bag, fold it in half and cut off the bottom part making it 35cm long.
 Place the fabric right sides together, and starting 6cm down from the top of the bag sew down the side seam then along the bottom.
 Turn the right way around.

 - Next, with the side seam to the left, and starting on the back piece of the bag, fold in the top edge by 1cm, and then fold over the side edge seam fabric so no raw edges are left at the sides (repeat this process on the front piece).